Public Programs 2013-2014

 Beginning in November 2013 up to the following September 2014, the 38 Memory Spaces were activated for ten full months by various artists: performance artists, poets, musicians, installation artists, and movement troupes contracting to use the space for a public performance.
 Programming, developed by our performance curator, Dr. Ildiko Meny, generated a link from the past to the present, sponsoring new conversations about memory, civic courage, and the meaning of citizenship in a civil society.
 The performance art program addressed human rights history and drew new relationships between how the past informs the present and prepares us for the future.
 Performances occurred in public spaces as well as online, attracting local as well as international audiences.
 These events, actual and virtual, were recorded and posted on Facebook, reviewed on the project blog, and uploaded to the Smartphone app.
 Primarily orchestrated by Austrian artists,NGO’s and international artists whose work is related to a particular aspect of The Vienna Project, were also invited to use the space.

-The Vienna Project Performance Program is an open opportunity for artists and interested people to use the 38 Memory Spaces (please refer to the history of the 38 Spaces on our webpage or within the Smartphone Application) for various Actions according to the projects main theme of remembrance.
+The Vienna Project Performance Program was designed as an open opportunity for artists and interested people to use the 38 Memory Spaces for various “actions” according to the project’s main theme of remembrance.
 Please see calendar for an overview of the project’s public performances.

 25.November-10.December 2013 “Hair-Code” online exhibition curated by Ildiko Meny